PlushZ/master-thesis-presentation/slides.md

 - (dark blue) Lineagespot, in turn showed less efficient results, however, in terms of detection only 2 expected lineages and nothing more Lineagespot performed better.
 - **Venn Upset:**
 - looking at venn diagramm, on can see 15 same samples were detected to contain expected lineages by all tools
-- Three samples that were not detected by any tool are distinct from other samples by belonging to the “low coverage” group.
+- Three samples that were not detected by any tool are distinct from other samples by belonging to the low coverage group.

 ------